South Sudan | 2021 | CBPF

 In Bor south, thousands of displaced people were struggling due to poor access to safe water.
 International Aid Services repaired several boreholes, with the support of the South Sudan Humanitarian Fund.
 “When this borehole broke down, life was very difficult for us.
-We all crowded at the other water collection point, causing congestion and tension,” says Nyachoat, a resident.
+We all crowded at the other water collection point, causing congestion and tension,” says Nyachoat, a local resident.
 “Since [this borehole was rehabilitated]…I am now able to collect more water…for the household.
 I no longer involve myself in those tensions because there is no need to struggle for water.”

 Elsewhere, improved access to water had a similar effect, reducing community tension.